apache/doris-website/docs/table-design/tiered-storage/diff-disk-medium-migration.md

 - `dynamic_partition.hot_partition_num`

-  Specify how many of the latest partitions are hot partitions.
-For hot partition, the system will automatically set its `storage_medium` parameter to SSD, and set `storage_cooldown_time`.
+  Doris supports data migration between different disk types (HDD, SSD) based on the cold/hot characteristics of the data, which can accelerate read and write performance.
+Users can set partition parameters to create dynamic partitions on the corresponding disk types.

+  For the 'dynamic_partition' parameter, please refer to [data-partition](../../table-design/data-partition.md#dynamic-partitioning)."

   :::tip